Witch tower: History

-Other witch towers were, however, named later, for example in the 19th century when they were simply used as normal prisons or were just ordinary towers in the city walls.
+Other witch towers were named later, for example in the 19th century when they were used as prisons or ordinary towers in the city walls.

 Witch towers are found in many German towns and cities such as Aschersleben, Coburg, Frankenberg (Eder), Fulda, Gelnhausen, Geseke, Heidelberg, Herborn, Hofheim am Taunus, Idstein, Jülich, Kaufbeuren, Lahnstein, Landsberg am Lech, Marburg, Markdorf, Memmingen, Olpe, Rheinbach, Rüthen, Treysa, Windecken.
 Today these towers are sometimes renovated and used to house museums.

 According to legend, witches were burnt at the stake at the Witches' Tower at the Wildensteiner Burg.
 With trials from the region of the Upper Danube valley may be seen in the archives.

 In Babenhausen, a special beer, the Hexe ("Witch") is brewed which depicts on its label the local witch tower.

 In Salzburg there is a witch tower in the city walls dating to the 15th century that was used as a prison and, later, as a store.
 In 1944 it was destroyed by a bomb and the ruins were torn down.
 Only a picture on the facade of Wolf Dietrich Straße and Paris Lodron Straße recalls this building.